Giving a retired greyhound a home is a great idea. Despite their previous working life, they make fantastic household pets.

 As sighthounds, greyhounds have great vision, but as they get older, it starts to fade.
 As this is the primary sense that they rely on, it can cause other issues, such as stress or aggression.

-Retired greyhounds will have been used to an extremely high-calorie diet.
-They need all the calories they can get to burn off during the race.
+Retired greyhounds will have been used to a highly high-calorie diet.
+They need all the calories they can burn during the race.

-However, when they move into your home, their diet will change as they won’t need the same amount of food – otherwise, you’ll end up with an extremely overweight greyhound.
+However, when they move into your home, their diet will change as they won’t need the same amount of food – otherwise, you’ll end up with a highly overweight greyhound.

-The high-calorie diet may cause some dental issues, so you’ll need to make sure you always keep their teeth perfectly clean to avoid fast deterioration.
+The high-calorie diet may cause some dental issues, so you’ll need to always keep their teeth perfectly clean to avoid fast deterioration.

 A racing greyhound puts lots of stress on their joints to get them around the track as fast as possible.